By Shim Woo-hyun, The Korea Herald.

-By IoT Evolution World.
+By Dima Feldman and Aviv Castro, IoT Evolution World.

 The Internet of Things is changing the shape of many businesses.
 Not only does the IoT herald in greater visibility of production asset effectiveness, improve operational efficiencies, and facilitate more informed decision making, it is also opening up new ways of doing business.

-By everything RF.
+By Igor Tovberg, everything RF.

 Technology has a history of helping to track and treat viruses.
 And, with the World Health Organization (WHO) declaring COVID-19 a global pandemic, people are rightly asking themselves how new technologies such as the Internet of Things (IoT), AI, and Big Data can be employed to slow down the proliferation of pandemics and avoid a future global health crisis.

-By IoT Times
+By Pablo Valerio, IoT Times.

 Obviously, it has been impossible to realize those meetings; the GSMA canceled the entire conference and exhibition.